SpredfastLegacy/JMVC-Inject/README.md

 ### Controller Action Handlers

 Controllers action handlers will not generally be called inside a bound function, so they have the same problem as an async function call.
-Any unbound handler function has to get the injector some other way. `Inject.setupControllerActions` will setup the action handlers such that they are bound to the injector context that was active when the controller instance was created:
+Any unbound handler function has to get the injector some other way. `Inject.setupController` will setup the action handlers such that they are bound to the injector context that was active when the controller instance was created:

-	$.Controller('MyController',{},{
+	$.Controller('MyController',{
+		// notice this is the static part
-		setup: Inject.setupControllerActions
+		setup: Inject.setupController
 		// OR
 		setup: function() {
-			// controllerSetup will call this._super, so your setup should not Inject.setupControllerActions.apply(this,arguments);
+			// setup will call this._super, so your setup should not Inject.setupController.apply(this,arguments);
 			// do other setup stuff
 		}
+	},{
 	});

 	var injector1 = Inject(...);